Brockenbrough House: Brockenbroughs

 In the 1880s, Benjamin moved back into the house and lived there until his death in 1921.

 Joseph Chinn

 Judge Joseph Willam Chinn inherited the house from his uncle Benjamin.
 His mother Gabriella Brockenbrough Chinn (Daughter of Austin Brockenbrough), was born and raised on the property.

 St. Margaret's School

 In 1927, the house was sold to Episcopal Diocese of Virginia for the St. Margaret's School in Tappahannock.
 It has been used as housing for students and staff.
 It has also been used as an infirmary.
 The house was restored in 2004 and 2005.
-It is used by the Admission and Public Relations offices as a reception area, with meeting rooms and offices.
+It is the Head of School residence and serves as the Alumnae House.